 Canon G16 vs G7X Mark II

-The Canon PowerShot G16 and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in August 2013 and February 2016.
-Both the G16 and the G7X Mark II are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and an one-inch sensor.
-The G16 has a resolution of 12 megapixel, whereas the G7X Mark II provides 20 MP.
+The Canon PowerShot G16 and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in August 2013 and February 2016.
+Both the G16 and the G7X Mark II are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and an one-inch (G7X Mark II) sensor.
+The G16 has a resolution of 12 megapixels, whereas the G7X Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (22 percent) than the Canon G16.
 Moreover, the G7X Mark II is markedly lighter (10 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the G7X Mark II are weather-sealed.